 Tél.: (+352) 58 58 55 - 532

 Alessio Fusco holds a Master degree and a PhD in Economics from the University of Nice-Sophia Antipolis (France).
 He has joined CEPS/INSTEAD in 2005 as an assistant professor in the IMPALLA programme.
-He moved in the team Population & Emploi in 2008 where he is now working as a research officer.
+In 2008, he moved in the Living Conditions department where he is now responsible of the 'income, wealth and poverty' research unit..

 His research interests, which mainly involve the use of household surveys, are on applied microeconomic topics related to the analysis of income and non-income poverty as well as on the measurement of various concepts such as multiple deprivation, income polarization or social polarization.
 His work has been published in peer-reviewed journals such as the European Journal of Health Economics, Research on Economic Inequality, Recherches Economiques de Louvain or Quality & Quantity.